coletek/pyGraphvizFsmGenerator/README.md

 TestMyStateMachine.py

-The benefit of this tool is so you can keep the state implementation static, but the transisision logic is dynamically created in the generated code based on the .dot file.
+The benefit of this tool is so you can keep the state implementation static, but the transition logic is dynamically created in the generated code based on the .dot file.